Brazil's lower house has voted to back the impeachment of President Dilma Rousseff for breaking budget laws.

 The voting took place as thousands of pro- and anti-impeachment protesters demonstrated outside Congress.

 Brazil's presidential chief of staff Jaques Wagner said the government was confident the Senate would dismiss the impeachment.

-Tonight's vote was a setback for Brazilian democracy and was "orchestrated" by her opponents who never accepted her re-election victory in 2014, Mr Wagner said in a statement.
+The vote on Sunday night (Monday afternoon NZT) was a setback for Brazilian democracy and was "orchestrated" by her opponents who never accepted her re-election victory in 2014, Mr Wagner said in a statement.